toggledbits/Reactor/README.md

 More conditions are expected as the user community makes its needs clear.

+## Installing ##

+Currently, Reactor is not in the Vera store.
+To install it, download a release ZIP file from the Github repository "releases" tab, and unzip it.
+Then upload each of the unzipped files to your Vera or openLuup.
+Then, use the "Create Device" command (under Apps > Develop apps on Vera) to create a base Reactor device.
+You only need to provide a device name (use "Reactor"), a device filename (must be `D_Reactor.xml`) and an implementation filename (must be `I_Reactor.xml`).

+Then, reload Luup (I like to enter `luup.reload()` under Apps > Develop apps > Test Luup code), and then hard-refresh your browser (Ctrl-F5 on Windows, whatever similar on Mac).

+Finally, when you see the Reactor device on your dashboard, go into the control panel, and hit the "Add Sensor" button to add your first sensor.
+You'll need to reload Luup and hard refresh your browser again.
+It's a Vera thing.

 ## Using Reactor ##

 ### Adding Sensors ###